What is Open Enrollment?

 When is Open Enrollment?

-Open Enrollment was from November 1, 2017 and ended on December 15, 2017 for coverage beginning on January 1, 2018.
+Open Enrollment begins November 1 and ends on December 15, 2018 for coverage beginning on January 1, 2019.
 Missed the deadline?
 Talk to a local professional about the eligibility of Special Enrollment.
 Find local help.

 Do I really need to sign up?
 What if congress repeals/replaces the ACA?
 Will there be a penalty if I don’t sign up?